Can Cats Eat Snow? Exploring the Risks, Benefits, and Safety Measures for Your Feline Friend

 Offer Fresh Water

 It's essential to provide your cat with access to fresh, clean water indoors.
-This ensures they have a reliable source of hydration and discourages them from attempting to quench their thirst by eating snow.
+This ensures they have a reliable hydration source.
+It also discourages them from trying to quench their thirst by eating snow.

 Monitor for Signs of Discomfort